 The Cosby Show 30+ Years Later: The Revolution Was Televised

-Even though 2017 marks 33 years since The Cosby Show first aired on TV, it remains one of the most revolutionary television series in history.
-It set the standard for family sitcoms since and served an inspiration for hit shows like black-ish, My Wife & Kids with Damon Wayans and others.
-The series made its debut on this day in 1984, but is now largely gone from the public eye due to Bill Cosby’s sexual assault allegations.
+Even though 2018 marks 34 years since The Cosby Show first aired on TV, it remains one of the most revolutionary television series in history.
+It set the standard for family sitcoms since and served an inspiration for hit shows like black-ish, My Wife & Kids and others.
+The series made its debut in 1984, but is now largely gone from the public eye due to Bill Cosby’s sexual assault allegations and now recent conviction.

 Every Thursday night, families gathered around the TV and turned to NBC to see what the first family of television was up to that week.
 The Cosby Show was actually the cornerstone of what became NBC’s signature “Must-See TV” campaign.

-The network believes that most African-American viewers were able to make the distinction between the disgraced comedian, Bill Cosby, and his television character of Cliff Huxtable.
+But despite Bill Cosby’s conviction, many believe that most African-American viewers are able to make the distinction between the disgraced comedian, Bill Cosby, and his television character of Cliff Huxtable.

 Cosby, who played gynecologist Cliff Huxtable, and his television wife Claire, an attorney, played by Phylicia Rashad, won fans over by simply being true to its family values and strong storytelling.
 Never before has television seen both African American parents, both doing well in their occupation and have that number of children.
 The family wasn’t perfect, they dealt with unruly children, family issues, racism, death, merging families and more, but they made it work.